FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Trade settings

-These parameters directly shape the difficulty and competitive environment of the season.
+These shape the difficulty and competitive environment of the season.

 2. Draft Day